Ohh, Morocco. I’ve been dreaming about you for so long.

 Morocco Travel Tips

-You don’t need a visa if you’re coming from the European Union or USA.
+You don’t need a visa if you’re coming from the European Union or the USA.

 Traveling is exactly like real life.
 You never know when you’re going to get sick or being involved in an accident or getting robbed.

-However, be careful when eating out and avoid food stalls that do not looking clean enough.
+However, be careful when eating out and avoid food stalls that do not look clean enough.

 I’d say Morocco is a safe tourist destination.